 How it Works

-ConsignCloud's integration is limited in two important (and helpful) ways.
+ConsignCloud's integration is limited in a few important ways.

 ConsignCloud will only sync Inventory and Account Balances between the systems.
 If you sell an item online, it will be marked in ConsignCloud as sold too, and if we can associate the sale with an account in ConsignCloud we'll update the account history as well.
 Any consignor split will be calculated automatically like you'd expect.
 However, ConsignCloud will not add anything to your Sales table or your Sales and Payouts Summary report.
 You will need to pull a sales report from both ConsignCloud and Shopify when it's time to do your bookkeeping.

-ConsignCloud will also only sync data that originates from ConsignCloud.
+ConsignCloud will only sync data that originates from ConsignCloud.
 If you have a preexisting store with inventory you've already added, ConsignCloud won't touch any of that inventory.
 It will only add, edit, sell and delist items you specify within ConsignCloud.
 This means it's safe to turn on the integration, try it out, and turn it off again later if you decide against it.
 The rest of your inventory will not be impacted.
+Note that even if a product in Shopify has the same SKU as an item in ConsignCloud, the two will not be synchronized.

 ConsignCloud will sync your data in a few key ways: